bestform/MSFS2020-Screenshot-Coordinates/README.md

 This way any screenshot that has been taking while this tool was running can be localized on a world map afterwards.

 To run it just execute the program with the path to your screenshot folder as the only argument.

+The corresponding viewer app can be found at [MSFS2020-Screenshot-Coordinates-Viewer](https://github.com/bestform/MSFS2020-Screenshot-Coordinates-Viewer)